tpenner/angular-wakanda/README.md

 ## EXPERIMENTAL

-Angular-Wakanda is not yet considered as ready for prodution
+THIS IS AN ALPHA RELEASE, AND ACTIVE DEVELOPMENT IS ONGOING.
+THE ANGULAR-WAKANDA CONNECTOR IS UNSTABLE AND NOT FINAL AND SHOULD NOT BE USED IN PRODUCTION (WHATEVER THAT MEANS FOR YOU).

-Fell free to test it for some upcoming project but be aware that it is still incomplete and its API potentially subject to change.
+*Fell free to test it for some upcoming project but be aware that it is still incomplete and its API is potentially subject to change.*

 ## Install